yifso/nteract/docs/groups/core-group.md

 ### Key principles

-The `@nteract/core` package is heavily dependent Redux and RxJS.
-These two technologies power nteract.
+The `@nteract/core` package is depends on Redux and RxJS to power nteract.
 Each module exported from the core package works with the other by design.

 | Property | Description | Additional Information |
 | --- | --- | --- |